Bear Behaviour

 Bears are very curious and will inspect odours, noises, and objects to determine if they are edible or whether they should investigate further.
 Standing up on its hind legs allows a bear to get more information from its senses of smell, sight, and hearing.
 It is a sign of curiosity, not aggression.

-Bears are usually active during dawn and dusk, but they may be seen any time of day or night.
+Bears are usually most active during dawn and dusk, but they may be seen any time of day or night.
 Bears in many places of high human use have become nocturnal in order to avoid people, while others have become habituated to people in order to take advantage of a plentiful buffet of improperly stored attractants.

-Behaviour Trumps Species
+Behaviour Over Species

 The rhyme stems from differences in how black bears and grizzlies often (but not always) respond to situations.
 Each species has evolved different strategies for survival.
 Black bears are excellent climbers, and when faced with a perceived threat, are more likely to run away or go up a tree.
 Although black bears may be more likely to retreat from people, they are still incredibly strong animals that can cause injuries.
 While grizzlies aren’t as good at climbing trees compared to black bears, they still can.
 Brown bears evolved in treeless habitats, which has influenced their behavioural response to most perceived threats.
 Often, they are more likely to stand their ground and defend themselves, rather than retreat.
 This is especially true for sows with cubs.